Try Tap to Pay on iPhone

 Opening a business bank account makes everything from tax time to accepting customer payments easier.
 As Australians increasingly move to using debit and credit cards for everyday purchases, this will only become more important.
 A business account is foundational for smoothly processing card and online payments and keeping track of your business’s finances.

-You have plenty of choices when it comes to choosing a business bank account.
-There are the traditional banks, of course, but their offerings don’t always align with the needs of modern business owners.
+You have plenty of choices when it comes to choosing a business account.
+There are traditional banks, of course, but their offerings don’t always align with the needs of modern business owners.
 High fees, excessive paperwork, and long application processes can sap your energy, turning what should be a basic task into a drawn-out process.
 These are just some of the reasons why Australian Businesses aren’t satisfied with the Big 4 banks — and why we built Zeller.